 This example shows how to test an open-loop ADAS (advanced driver assistance system) algorithm in Simulink®.
 In an open-loop ADAS algorithm, the ego vehicle behavior is predefined and does not change as the scenario advances during simulation.

-This example uses a driving scenario that is based on one of the prebuilt scenarios that you can access through the Driving Scenario Designer app.
+This example uses a driving scenario that is based on one of the prebuilt scenarios that you access through the Driving Scenario Designer app.
 For more details on these scenarios, see Prebuilt Driving Scenarios in Driving Scenario Designer.

 Open the scenario file in the app.

-The model used in this example was generated from the app by selecting Export > Export Simulink Model.
+The model in this example was generated from the app by selecting Export > Export Simulink Model.
 In the model, a Scenario Reader block reads the actors and roads from the scenario file and outputs the non-ego actors and lane boundaries.
 Open the model.

 In the Scenario Reader block, the Driving Scenario Designer file name parameter specifies the name of the scenario file.
 You can specify a scenario file that is on the MATLAB search path, such as the scenario file used in this example, or the full path to a scenario file.
 Alternatively, you can specify a